 - Click to reload the object properties and to show the objects.

-Object Browser shows the objects and the object properties that have - Change the predefined limit by entering a number in the box, for example been updated in the model.
+Object Provider shows the objects and the object properties that he - Object Browser shows the objects and the object properties that have been updated in the model. - Change the predefined limit by entering a number in the box, for example